top of page

 Education:

-Education should be inclusive to meet the needs of all.
+Education should be inclusive to meet the needs of all, including both academic and vocational curriculums.

 • The educational system must adapt to the ever-changing needs of young people and the wider economy.